zahrag/BIOSCAN-5M/README.md

 ###### <h3> Size Information
-The BIOSCAN-5M dataset provides information about size the organisms:
+The BIOSCAN-5M dataset provides information about size of the organisms:
 * Image measurement value: Total number of pixels occupied by the organism

 Furthermore, utilizing our cropping tool, we calculated the following information about the size of the organism: